PLEASE NOTE the trail is now closed to all traffic. Please observe all “no trespassing signs.” Thank you!

 “The abundance of impermeable surfaces in urban environments prevents rainfall from percolating into the soil, resulting in large volumes of stormwater that erode soil, decrease water quality in aquatic habitats, and burden sewer systems.
 Natural areas have the capacity to detain and store stormwater.
 Regional, interagency collaboration could help reduce runoff by minimizing impermeable surfaces and increasing the acreage of absorptive green spaces.” pp 52-55

-No hydrology study or EIS was ever done.
-Instead there has been short-circuiting of requirements to create a “uniformly-paved” regional greenway.
+No hydrology study or EIS was done.

 2017 Public Safety Letter to CB8 and Commissioner Mitchell Silver about bike speeds: (Click for letter)